Efficient Qubit Calibration by Binary-Search Hamiltonian Tracking: Results

 To highlight the effect of the feedback, we plot the averages of all Ramsey repetitions in the lower panels of Fig.~\ref{fig:fig2_FBS}(b,c).
-In both cases, we fit the decaying signal using Gaussian envelopes (solid line), yielding $T_2= \SI{3.73 (0.11)}{\micro\second}$ without feedback and $T_2= \SI{5.57 (0.09)}{\micro\second}$ with feedback, corresponding to a $\approx 49$\% improvement when including feedback.
+In both cases, we fit the decaying signal using Gaussian envelopes (solid line), yielding $T_2^*= \SI{3.73 (0.11)}{\micro\second}$ without feedback and $T_2^*= \SI{5.57 (0.09)}{\micro\second}$ with feedback, corresponding to a $\approx 49$\% improvement when including feedback.
 This increased coherence of the qubit demonstrates that the narrowed distribution function obtained from the estimation procedure indeed reflects more accurate knowledge about the fluctuating parameter $\varepsilon$.
 Notably, our approach requires fewer single-shot measurement outcomes ($N = 8$) compared to $N = 20$ of Ref.~\cite{Vepsaelaeinen2022}.
+The $T_2^*$ coherence time achieved with feedback is ultimately limited by the Hahn echo value due to the lower bandwidth of the feedback loop (approximately $\SI{16}{\kilo\hertz}$ for $N = 8$), compared to the much higher bandwidth of the dynamically decoupled Ramsey ($1/\tau \gtrapprox \SI{100}{\kilo\hertz}$).
+This explains why the Hahn echo is less sensitive to quasistatic fluctuations than the feedback-stabilized Ramsey experiment.

-We perform another experiment for 6 hours, showing that the FBS keeps track of the qubit frequency also over longer time scales (see the Supplemental Material~\cite{supplementary}).
+We perform another experiment for 6 hours, from which we extract the noise power spectral density and show that the FBS keeps track of the qubit frequency also over longer time scales (see the Supplemental Material~\cite{supplementary}).
 Overall, the results presented in this section show how the FBS can efficiently find and stabilize the qubit frequency.